What browsers are supported?

 I don't seem to get very complete results with my online database searches.

 This is not an access problem.
-You can call the Library Reference Desk at 777-4866 for assistance.
+You can call the Library Reference Desk at 777-4866 or Ask a Librarian.

 I've read everything here and still can't access library resources from off campus, who do I call for help?